Bud Powell Anthology

 A lot of tunes are repeated, usually with different rhythm sections.
 When you compare the five “Dance of the Infidels” solos you can really see what Bud was up to.
 At times his beat has a lighter, almost striding movement, perhaps connected to an older player like Teddy Wilson or Billy Kyle.

 There’s a little “call” that opens every solo the same way.
 (Later on in Europe, versions of “Anthropology” or “Shaw ‘Nuff” always also begin with special “calls.”)
 However, the amount of improvising that follows each call is rather surprising.
-I honestly expected to be able to cut and paste a bit, but no, I worked for every bar of all five solos!
+I honestly expected to be able to cut and paste a bit, but no, I worked for every bar.
 Despite the confines of an authentic, folkloric language, Powell’s fluidity is seemingly limitless.

 Among so many great solos trio at Birdland, Stanley Crouch advocates for the long rhapsody of “Lover Come Back To Me,” in part because Jimmy Heath told him that this track gives a sense of what it was like to hear Bud live.
 The tune is not actually “Lover Come Back to Me”: It uses that progression, but the bop melody is “Bean and the Boys” by Coleman Hawkins.
 (The melody of the last A is included in the recorded excerpt).